AndreaRibuoli/RIBY/README.md

 I opted for changing my use of `:database` in favor of a more IBM i specific symbol: `:rdbdire`

-Unfortunately, parallelizing tests over the *same DB* and the *same schema* does not to guarantee the conditions implied in the Rails auto-generated test matrixes.
+Unfortunately, parallelizing tests over the *same DB* and the *same schema* does not guarantee the conditions implied in the Rails auto-generated test matrixes.
 This means I am back to the original status but with a much more solid consciousness:

 ```
 PARALLEL_WORKERS=1 bin/rails test